 No, he couldn't—though he was certainly not alone in that respect among celebrated singers.
 There are numerous examples ...

-of great operatic singers who don't or didn't read music, including such luminaries as Ezio Pinza, Lauritz Melchior and Luciano Pavarotti.
+of great operatic singers unable to read music; they include Ezio Pinza, Lauritz Melchior and Luciano Pavarotti.
 In Lanza's case, his inability (or unwillingness) to read music was never a handicap for him, given that he possessed outstanding musicality and a fine retentive ear.
 [More information can be read here and here.]

 Why did he become a movie star?